 Even before COVID-19, many organisations faced considerable IT challenges.
 Now, COVID-19 is rapidly pushing companies to operate in new ways and IT is being tested as never before.
 As businesses juggle a range of new systems, priorities and challenges, including business continuity risks, sudden changes in volume, real-time decision-making, workforce productivity, security and customer satisfaction, leaders must act quickly to address immediate systems resilience issues and lay a foundation for the future.
 If leaders wait until the other side of the pandemic before applying lessons learnt from the experience so far, it will be too late.
 Long-term strategies for greater resilience need to be determined now; for many, strong technology partnerships will be critical to this.

-Here at Babble, we’ve recently been announced as the Five9 EMEA Reseller of the Year for the second consecutive year, so you could say we know a thing or two about successful partnerships.
+Here at Babble, we were announced as the Five9 EMEA Reseller of the Year for the second consecutive year at the most recent Five9 Partner Awards, so you could say we know a thing or two about successful partnerships.
 Our relentless strive to build long-term relationships with clients and implement services that guarantee business continuity and eliminate the hassle and expense of traditional on-premise contact centre software, has in turn benefitted our relationship with Five9, driving record European sales for the business.

 So, what’s the key to building successful long-term partnerships?

 - Seek seamless integration: Firstly, if you lack the skills or resources in-house to deliver business-critical technology solutions, you must look to a partner that can seamlessly integrate into your business – and quickly.
 But always remember, the best technology partnerships are those that are worth more than the sum of their parts, and these relationships must be mutually beneficial.